A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Introduction

-There is an emerging need to translate complex privacy concerns set out in regulations and standards into requirements that are to be implemented in software applications.
-Such privacy requirements need to be refined to a level which is implementable and easy to understand by software engineers.
-Previous work has involved eliciting privacy requirements, but they are specific to a certain application domain such as e-commerce applications (e.g. \cite{Anton2002}) or healthcare websites (e.g. \cite{Antn2004}).
-More recent studies (e.g. \cite{Anthonysamy2017}, \cite{Guarda2009}) revealed an urgent need for a reference taxonomy of privacy requirements that are based on well-established regulations and standards such as GDPR and ISO/IEC 29100.
+Hence, there is an emerging need to translate complex privacy concerns set out in regulations and standards into requirements that are to be implemented in software applications.
+Such privacy requirements need to be refined into a level that emphasises the functionalities in software systems and can be later used to map with issue reports.
+Previous work has involved extracting privacy requirements, but they are specific to a certain application domain such as e-commerce applications (e.g. \cite{Anton2002}) or healthcare websites (e.g. \cite{Antn2004}).
+More recent studies (e.g. \cite{Anthonysamy2017} and \cite{Guarda2009}) revealed an urgent need for a reference taxonomy of privacy requirements that are based on well-established regulations and standards such as GDPR and ISO/IEC 29100.

-This taxonomy would be useful to understand how privacy requirements are explicitly addressed in existing software projects, and also serve as a basis for developing future privacy-aware software applications.
-Most of today's software projects follow an agile, issue-driven style in which feature requests, functionality implementations and all other project tasks are recorded as issues (e.g. JIRA issues\footnote{https://www.atlassian.com/software/jira}).
-In those projects, issue reports essentially contain all important, albeit implicit, information about the requirements of a software, in the form of either new requirements (i.e. feature requests), change requests for existing requirements (i.e. improvements) or reporting requirements not being properly met (i.e. bugs).
+This taxonomy would be useful to understand how privacy requirements are explicitly addressed in software projects, and also serve as a basis for developing future privacy-aware software applications.
+Most of today's software projects follow an agile, issue-driven style in which feature requests, functionality implementations and all other project tasks are usually recorded as issues (e.g. JIRA issues\footnote{https://www.atlassian.com/software/jira}) \cite{Choetkiertikul}.
+In those projects, issue reports essentially contain important, albeit implicit, information about the requirements of a software, in the form of either new requirements (i.e. feature requests), change requests for existing requirements (i.e. improvements) or reporting requirements not being properly met (i.e. bugs) \cite{Choetkiertikul}, \cite{MoodleTracker}, \cite{MoodleFeature}.
 A software project consists of past issues that have been closed, ongoing issues that the team are working on, and new issues that have just been created.
-Through a study of those issues in the project, we can understand how the software team has implemented privacy requirements to address the privacy needs and concerns of stakeholders.
-This paper presents the following contributions:
+Through a study of those issues in the project, we can understand how the software team has implemented privacy requirements recorded in the issue tracking system (ITS) in order to address relevant privacy needs and concerns of stakeholders.
+This paper provides the following contributions: